 A quantum SSO can be realized as the low occupation limit of a classical SSO or as a finite-dimensional system where only a few states are available even in principle.
-An example for the former is a weakly pumped Van der Pol oscillator, such that its mean occupation number is of order unity~\cite{lee2013quantum,walter2014quantum,lee2014entanglement,sonar2018squeezing}.
+An example for the former is a weakly pumped Van der Pol oscillator~\cite{lee2013quantum,walter2014quantum,lee2014entanglement,sonar2018squeezing}.
 On the other hand, a qudit with gain and damping serves as a realization of a finite dimensional quantum SSO~\cite{roulet2018quantum,roulet2018synchronizing,koppenhofer2019PRA,tan2022quantum}.

-An important problem in quantum synchronization research is to understand the response of elementary quantum SSOs to external driving or when two (or more) such SSOs are coupled.
-Similar to classical systems, quantum SSOs exhibit a characteristic Arnold Tongue like behaviour \cite{roulet2018synchronizing}, where the extent of synchronization increases with drive strength and decreases as the drive frequency is detuned from the natural frequency of the oscillator.
-However, quantum SSOs also display quantum features such as entanglement \cite{lee2014entanglement,roulet2018quantum}, and quantum interference effects that lead to synchronization blockade \cite{lorch2017quantum,nigg2018observing,solanki2022symmetries}.
-Crucially, the presence of quantum effects depends on the details of the gain and damping mechanisms that power the SSO, making their interplay an important ingredient in the study of quantum synchronization.
-Furthermore, quantum synchronization has recently gained experimental relevance with the demonstration of synchronization in a vapor of Rb atoms \cite{laskar2020observation}, in nuclear spin systems \cite{krithika2022observation}, as well as by a digital simulation on a quantum computer \cite{koppenhofer2020quantum}.
+An important class of problems in quantum synchronization research is to understand the synchronization of model quantum SSOs to an external drive or the mutual synchronization of two (or more) SSOs when they are coupled.
+Recent work has uncovered genuine quantum features in the response of quantum SSOs, such as entanglement \cite{lee2014entanglement,roulet2018quantum}, and quantum interference effects that lead to synchronization blockade \cite{lorch2017quantum,nigg2018observing,solanki2022symmetries}.
+Furthermore, quantum synchronization is beginning to gain experimental relevance with the demonstration of elementary synchronizing systems in a vapor of Rb atoms \cite{laskar2020observation}, in nuclear spin systems \cite{krithika2022observation}, as well as by a digital simulation on a quantum computer \cite{koppenhofer2020quantum}.

-In order to further explore quantum effects and potential applications of quantum synchronization, we require the ability to realize a wider variety of quantum SSOs whose properties can be externally tuned.
-As a result, it is practically relevant to consider quantum SSOs composed of building blocks that are commonly available in current experimental platforms and also offer a high degree of controllability.
-As we demonstrate, such a `bottom-up' approach provides an avenue to assemble quantum synchronizing systems with desired features by tuning the properties of the constituent building blocks.